yoyogruber/FEND-arcade-game/README.md

 The goal of the game is to bring the player onto the other side (waterline) without being hit by a bug.

 # Used frameworks
+I used the alertify library and the semantic theme that can all be found here [https://alertifyjs.com/](https://alertifyjs.com/).